-Boats leave Fulton Market daily for Flushing, Hallet's Cove, Throgg's Neck, New-Rochelle, Glenn Cove, Cold Spring, Huntington, Cow Bay, &c.
+Boats leave Fulton Market daily for Flushing, Hallet's Cove, Throgg's Neck, New-Rochelle, Mosquito Cove, Cold Spring, and Shrewsbury.

-There are several other boats plying to different places from New-York, for the time of the departure of which, as well as those above enumerated, the most sure way is to refer to the advertisements in the daily newspapers, as their arrangements are subject to frequent alterations.
+There are several other boats plying to different places from New-York, for the time of departure of which, as well as those above enumerated, the most sure way is to refer to the advertisements in the daily newspapers, as their arrangements are subject to frequent alterations.